fauna/faunadb-ruby/README.md

 since Fauna makes an effort to return related resources as part of every response.

-### Rails
+## Rails Usage

+Fauna provides ActiveModel-compatible classes that can be used directly in Rails.

-Fauna includes a Rails helper that automatically sets up a default context in controllers, based on credentials in `config/fauna.yml`:
+Fauna also provides a Rails helper that sets up a default context in controllers, based on credentials in `config/fauna.yml`:

 ```yaml
 development: